How did you first get involved with the Continuing Legal Education Society of British Columbia (CLEBC)?

 It’s been rewarding to engage with colleagues and peers as a guest speaker and author on continuing legal education projects.
 There has always been a proud tradition of giving back to the public and the profession within the criminal bar that I’ve tried my best to honour.

-Several of my legal heroes, including Richard Peck, QC, and Ian Donaldson, QC, are former benchers (and now, Life Benchers) and have devoted enormous amounts of time and energy during their careers to that endeavour.
+Several of my legal heroes, including Richard Peck, KC, and Ian Donaldson, KC, are former benchers (and now, Life Benchers) and have devoted enormous amounts of time and energy during their careers to that endeavour.
 They remain an inspiration.

 The public deserves a legal profession that is responsive and in alignment with its interests.
 It’s a tremendous privilege to contribute to that goal as an elected Bencher and not one I take for granted.